hugsy/gef/docs/api.md

 ```

 #### Generic ####

+New GEF commands **must** inherit `GenericCommand` and have a instance method
+`do_invoke(args)` defined.

+Other than that, new commands can enjoy all the GEF abstract layer
+representation classes, such as:

  * `Instruction` : GEF representation of instruction as pure Python objects.
  * `Address`: GEF representation of memory addresses.